nvbn/thefuck/README.md

 [Or in your shell config (Bash, Zsh, Fish, Powershell, tcsh).](https://github.com/nvbn/thefuck/wiki/Shell-aliases)

-Changes will be available only in a new shell session.
-To make them available immediately, run `source ~/.bashrc` (or your shell config file like `.zshrc`).
+Changes are only available in a new shell session.
+To make changes immediately available, run `source ~/.bashrc` (or your shell config file like `.zshrc`).

-If you want to run fixed command without confirmation you can use `-y` option:
+To run fixed commands without confirmation, use the `-y` option:

 ```bash
 fuck -y
 ```

-If you want to fix commands recursively until success you can use `-r` option:
+To fix commands recursively until succeeding, use the `-r` option:

 ```bash
 fuck -r
 ```

-## Update
+## Updating

 ```bash
 pip3 install thefuck --upgrade
 ```

-**Aliases changed in 1.34.**
+**Note: Alias functionality was changed in v1.34 of *The Fuck***

 ## How it works

-The Fuck tries to match a rule for the previous command, creates a new command using the matched rule and runs it.
-Rules enabled by default are as follows:
+*The Fuck* attempts to match the previous command with a rule.
+If a match is found, a new command is created using the matched rule and executed.
+The following rules are enabled by default:

 * `adb_unknown_command` &ndash; fixes misspelled commands like `adb logcta`;
 * `ag_literal` &ndash; adds `-Q` to `ag` when suggested;